mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 As you can see, the OpenShift provides a powerful mechanism to enhance the security of your AWS account by using short-lived credentials through STS, instead of static User credentials (Access Keys).

-It is also possible to expose the public endpoint used to IAM identity provider OpenID Connector using other alternatives, like CloudFront Distribution accessing privately the S3 Bucket.
+It is also possible to expose the public endpoint used to IAM identity provider OpenID Connect using other alternatives, like CloudFront Distribution accessing privately the S3 Bucket.

 The `ccoctl` provides all the flexibility to build your solution if you are operating in a more restrictive environment.